MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 > [!NOTE]
 > Se desideri gestire le impostazioni in Teama, consulta [gestire le impostazioni di Audioconferenze per l'organizzazione in Microsoft Teams](/MicrosoftTeams/manage-the-audio-conferencing-settings-for-my-organization-in-teams).

-Potrebbe essere più semplice visualizzare tutte le impostazioni di audioconferenza per Skype for business in un'unica posizione.
+Potrebbe essere più facile per l'utente visualizzare tutte le impostazioni di audioconferenza per Skype for Business in un'unica posizione.

-## <a name="assign-an-audio-conferencing-license"></a>Assegnare una licenza di audioconferenza
+## <a name="assign-an-audio-conferencing-license"></a>Assegnare una licenza per i servizi di audioconferenza

 > [!NOTE]
-> Non è possibile assegnare licenze usando l'interfaccia **di amministrazione di Skype for business**. È necessario usare l'interfaccia di amministrazione di Microsoft 365.
-Vedere [assegnare le licenze di Skype for business](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).
+> Non puoi assegnare licenze utilizzando l'interfaccia **di amministrazione di Skype for Business.** È necessario usare l'interfaccia di amministrazione di Microsoft 365.
+Vedi [Assegnare le licenze di Skype for Business.](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md)

- **Per assegnare una licenza per un utente**
+ **Per assegnare una licenza a un utente**

-1. Accedere con l'account di lavoro o dell'Istituto di istruzione.
+1. Accedere con l'account aziendale o dell'istituto di istruzione.

-2. Nella barra di spostamento sinistra dell'interfaccia di amministrazione, passa **a** > utenti**attivi**degli utenti e quindi seleziona l'utente o gli utenti dall'elenco degli utenti disponibili.
+2. Nel riquadro di spostamento sinistro dell'interfaccia di amministrazione passare a Utenti attivi e quindi selezionare uno o più utenti nell'elenco   >  di utenti disponibili.

     > [!NOTE]
     > If you are assigning licenses to up to 20 users at the same time, you can use the **Select a view** drop-down then choose one of the options or create your own view.
 Then click **Edit**, **Next** twice then select the license and click **Submit**.
 You can also assign licenses to multiple users by using Windows Powershell.
 For instructions and sample PowerShell scripts, see [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).